okd-project/okd/FAQ.md

 Note that nightly builds (from `4.x.0-0.okd`) are pruned every 72 hours.
 If your cluster uses these images, consider [mirroring](https://docs.okd.io/latest/installing/install_config/installing-restricted-networks-preparations.html#installing-restricted-networks-preparations) these files to a local registry.
 Builds from the `stable-4` stream are not removed.

+## Why are no upgrade edges available?

+* Check that the cluster has correct upstream server - it should be https://amd64.origin.releases.ci.openshift.org/graph
+* Check that correct channel is set - so far OKD has only `stable-4`.
+Unlike OCP `stable-4.10` and similar are not available
+* Check that [release controller](https://amd64.origin.releases.ci.openshift.org/) page for selected releases has a passing test between two edges.
+See [full release upgrade graph](https://amd64.origin.releases.ci.openshift.org/graph?format=png)

 ## How can I upgrade my cluster to a new version?
 Find a version where a tested upgrade path is available from your version for on